J.

 foliage.
 Excellent in borders, preferring rich moist soil and full sun.
 Fragrant

 types may be flowered in pots for indoor scent.
-Many species have been smoked,
+Several species are grown for the production of the valuable biodegradable

 insecticide nicotine.
 Sow indoors a month or two before last frost or outdoors